Gender equality: the bonus gap and why it matters

 A widening chasm

-We analysed the data from the companies that often get highlighted as the best places to work for women in the UK through awards or lists of the most gender equal organisations.
+In 2019, we analysed the data from the companies that often get highlighted as the best places to work for women in the UK through awards or lists of the most gender equal organisations.

 What we found is that for many companies, while their salary gaps are closing somewhat, their bonus gaps are actually increasing.